Modules structures are currently being updated for 2020, please check back for up to date listings.

 Your first year is carefully designed to manage the step up from school to university mathematics and to teach the key ideas required in later years of the programme.
-Alongside core calculus and algebra, other modules develop discrete maths, mechanics, pure maths, statistics and computational maths.
-You do not need to have studied these subjects before.
 In addition, you study the language of the country you wish spend your third year in.

 The second year provides you with some choice but also introduces some of the more advanced areas of mathematics, such as complex analysis, allowing you to develop your particular strengths and interests in the third year.
 In year two you continue to study your chosen language in preparation for year three.
 At the end of year two you decide if you would like to study abroad, or transfer to the BSc and remain in Birmingham for year three.